 Edit: If you’re running a more recent release of AutoCAD, have a look at the post AutoCAD 2017 – Putting things back to “normal” instead.

 One thing that’s regularly asked whenever a new AutoCAD release hits the streets is how to make it work like earlier releases.
 As I stated in my original post, I think you should give any new features a fighting chance before turning them off or ignoring them.
-The 2010 Ribbon is still a Ribbon, but in my view it’s a better one than in 2009.
 But it’s entirely your choice.
-We should be grateful that in AutoCAD 2010 at least (unlike Revit 2010), you do still have that choice.
+We should be grateful that in AutoCAD 2011 at least (unlike some Autodesk products), you do still have that choice.